Nicolae-Peptea/CodeCoolShop/README.md

 - Add to Cart
 - Cart Preview
 - Edit cart items quantity from the Cart Preview (Increase, Decrease, Remove)
-- Place with or without an account
+- Place an order with or without an account
 - Pay by credit card using Stripe
 - User Dashboard - Placed orders details
 - Email confirmation for both user registration and placed order details